 Confidentiality and HIV

-It is important to remember that you have a right to confidentiality over either your own or your child's medical information.
-You do not have to tell the foster carer who is going to be looking after your child that you are living with HIV.
-And the social worker should not tell the foster carer without your permission.
+It is important to remember that you have a right to confidentiality over your own and your child’s medical information.
+If you are living with HIV, you do not have to tell the foster carer who is going to be looking after your child, and the social worker should not tell the foster carer without your permission.

-You should not be forced to tell a foster carer who is looking after your child about their HIV status.
-For example, if it is a temporary stay and the child is older and can manage their medication or is not on medication, there may be no reason for the foster carer to be told that they are living with HIV.
+Similarly, you should not be forced to tell a foster carer who is looking after your child about their HIV status.
+For example, if it is a temporary stay and the child is older and can manage their medication, there may be no reason for the foster carer to be told that they are living with HIV.

-A younger child needs more care and support with medication, and if they are staying in foster care longer, it may be necessary for a foster carer to be told about the child’s HIV status.
+A younger child needs more care and support with medication, and if they are staying in foster care, it may be necessary for a foster carer to be told about the child’s HIV status.